storersydney/ClimateWins/README.md

 # ClimateWins
 ## Objective
-Use machine learning to help predict the consequences of climate change.
+* Use machine learning to help predict the consequences of climate change.
+* Identify weather patterns outside the regional norm in Europe.
+* Determine if unusual weather patterns are increasing.
+* Generate possibilities for future weather conditions over the next 25 to 50 years based on current trends.
+* Determine the safest places for people to live in Europe over the next 25 to 50 years.

 ## Key Questions
 * How is machine learning used?
 Is it applicable to weather data?
 * Historically, what have the maximums and minimums in temperature been?